rafaelsf80/tensorflow-labs/README.md

 # TensorFlow labs

-Notebooks and scripts to prepare the [TensorFlow Developer Certificate](https://www.tensorflow.org/certificate), as well as other samples beyond that.
+Notebooks and scripts to prepare the [TensorFlow Developer Certificate](https://www.tensorflow.org/certificate), as well as other samples covering more content.

 > This repo contains some exercises to be completed.
 In some files, code may contain some `TODO` to be completed/filled.
 The solution is not included in this repo.